-The Collection Improvement Program (CIP) Audit Department of the Office of Court Administration (OCA) has performed the procedures enumerated below, which were agreed to by the CIP Technical Support Department of the OCA and Denton County (County).
-The procedures were performed to assist you in evaluating whether the collection program of the County has complied with Article 103.0033 of the Code of Criminal Procedure and Title 1, §175.3 of the Texas Administrative Code (TAC).
+The Collection Improvement Program (CIP) Audit Department of the Office of Court Administration (OCA) has performed the procedures enumerated below, which were agreed to by the CIP Technical Support Department of the OCA and the Montgomery County (County).
+The procedures were performed to assist you in evaluating whether the collection programs of the County have complied with Article 103.0033 of the Code of Criminal Procedure and Title 1, §175.3 of the Texas Administrative Code (TAC).

-Our testing indicates the collection program for the County is compliant with the requirements of Article 103.0033 of the Code of Criminal Procedure and 1 TAC §175.3.
-No findings were noted.
-In testing the required components, there were several errors found where the collection requirement criteria were not met.
-See detail in Procedures 8, 9, and 10 in the Detailed Procedures and Findings section of this report.
+Our testing indicates the collection programs for the County are compliant with the requirements of Article 103.0033 of the Code of Criminal Procedure and 1 TAC §175.3.
+In testing the required components, no findings were noted.